cazyw/cazyw.github.io/README.md

-# Profile Projects Page
+# Profile Page

-Collection of coding projects.
+My profile page which contains a collection of coding projects.
 Please see [cazyw.github.io](cazyq.github.io)